The New Digital SAT® – What You Need To Know!

 Calculator Usage | No | Yes | Yes |

 No matter what format it comes in, the SAT is meant to test how ready a student is for college and a career.
 As a result, almost all of the tested domains and how they relate to college and career readiness standards are the same.
-Here’s a list of things that the digital SAT shares with its paper-and-pencil predecessor:
+Here’s a list of things that the Digital SAT shares with its paper and pencil predecessor:

 How Can You Practice for the New SAT?

-The College Board has recently released a preview of the Bluebook application to help students get familiar with the digital SAT testing interface.
+The College Board has also released the Bluebook application to help students get familiar with the Digital SAT testing interface.
 The Bluebook app comes with a few full-length practice tests that you can practice.
-CollegeBoard also provided a downloadable pdf of the digital SAT sample questions.
+The College Board also provides a downloadable pdf of the Digital SAT sample questions.